openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_MxNet.md

 ## Frequently Asked Questions (FAQ)

-The Model Optimizer provides explanatory messages if it is unable to run to completion due to typographical errors, incorrectly used options, or other issues.
-The message describes the potential cause of the problem and gives a link to the [Model Optimizer FAQ](../Model_Optimizer_FAQ.md).
-The FAQ provides instructions on how to resolve most issues.
-The FAQ also includes links to relevant sections in the Model Optimizer Developer Guide to help you understand what went wrong.
+Model Optimizer provides explanatory messages when it is unable to complete conversions due to typographical errors, incorrectly used options, or other issues.
+A message describes the potential cause of the problem and gives a link to [Model Optimizer FAQ](../Model_Optimizer_FAQ.md) which provides instructions on how to resolve most issues.
+The FAQ also includes links to relevant sections to help you understand what went wrong.

 ## Summary